Innovation Cycles and Civilizational Renormalization

 At saturation, civilizations face two paths.

-Simplification.
 No new intervention arrives in time.
 Complexity sheds through institutional failure, fragmentation, population decline, or violence.
 The system stabilizes at a lower configuration matching available surplus.
-This isn’t annihilation but reduction to a regime compatible with remaining capacity.
+This is not annihilation but reduction to a regime compatible with remaining capacity.

 The pre-collapse and pre-reorganization phases look similar.
 Both are characterized by local optimization, coordination breakdown, and behavioral myopia.
 The difference lies not in symptoms but in whether a new intervention arrives before complexity outpaces surplus.
 This is why crisis diagnosis is difficult—the same behavioral signatures precede both breakthrough and collapse.